-Croucher, Richard, Parry, Emma and Gooderham, Paul (2006) The influences on direct communication in British and Danish Firms: country, 'strategic HRM' or unionisation?
+Croucher, Richard and Parry, Emma and Gooderham, Paul (2006) The influences on direct communication in British and Danish Firms: country, 'strategic HRM' or unionisation?
 European Journal of Industrial Relations, 12 (3). pp. 267-286.
 ISSN 0959-6801

 influences on private-sector managers’ propensity to communicate directly to employees in Britain and Denmark.
 In both countries, this propensity is shaped by two factors: whether the senior HR manager is involved in strategy formation, and the degree of unionization.
 The findings are not consistent with Brewster’s argument that European HR managers are constrained in applying American versions of HRM, or with ‘varieties of capitalism’ theories

-|Research Areas:||Business > Leadership, Work and Organisations
+|Research Areas:||A. > Business School > Leadership, Work and Organisations

 |Date Deposited:||03 Jul 2009 14:02|